-For a municipal provider, Idaho code requires the RAFN service area to be contained within the municipality's "established planning area" (I.C. §42-202B (9)) minus "areas overlapped by conflicting comprehensive land use plans" (I.C. §42-202B (8)).
+For a municipality (as defined in I.C. § 42-202B(5)(a)), Idaho code requires the RAFN service area to be contained within the municipality's "established planning area" (I.C. § 42-202B (9)) minus "areas overlapped by conflicting comprehensive land use plans" (I.C. § 42-202B (8)).

-For smaller widely-separated cities, the concern of overlapping comprehensive land use plans is not typically an issue.
-For these cities to justify a proposed future service area, the applicant should provide evidence of existing "corporate limits" and "other recognized boundaries" (I.C. §42-202B (9)).
+For smaller, widely separated cities, the concern of overlapping comprehensive land use plans is not typically an issue.
+For these cities to justify a proposed future service area, the applicant should provide evidence of existing "corporate limits" and "other recognized boundaries" (I.C. § 42-202B (9)).
 Idaho Code §50-102 requires the establishment of corporate limits (recorded metes and bounds description of the incorporated area) in association with the incorporation of a city.
 These limits are established with the counties within which the city is located.
 Where the applicant is a city, copies of corporate limits should be provided by the applicant.
 As necessary, staff can cross check corporate limits by obtaining the boundary directly from the city, governing counties, or the state.
 In addition, the Department maintains a spatial data layer delineating all incorporated cities and their respective city limits within the State of Idaho.
 This data layer is based on U.S. Census data that is updated every ten years.
 This data layer can be a good place to start in determining corporate limits, but there is a chance it may not represent the most current boundary, and, when the applicant is a city, staff should always obtain a current delineation of the corporate limits from the RAFN applicant or permit holder at the time of permitting and licensing.
 The purpose of this current boundary information is to facilitate the Department's review of the proposed RAFN service area.

-Other recognized boundaries can include areas of impact, utility service planning areas, or other unique planning areas, provided they have been legitimately adopted by the municipality with verifiable records, as "established planning area[s]" consistent with I.C. §42-202B (9).
-Idaho Code §67-6526 in the Local Land Use Planning statutes requires that incorporated cities provide a map "identifying an area of city impact within the unincorporated area of the county".
+Other recognized boundaries can include areas of impact, utility service planning areas, or other unique planning areas, provided they have been legitimately adopted by the municipality with verifiable records, as "established planning area[s]" consistent with I.C. § 42-202B (9).
+Idaho Code §67-6526 in the Local Land Use Planning statutes requires that incorporated cities provide a map "identifying an area of city impact within the unincorporated area of the county."
 In addition, I.C. §67-6508 requires the creation, adoption, and ongoing update of a comprehensive plan for any incorporated city.
 The comprehensive plan will typically include maps identifying incorporated limits, areas of city impact, and other legitimate planning boundaries.

-For types b and c municipal providers, the "established planning area(s)" language does not apply.
+For municipal providers as defined in I.C. § 42-202B(5)(b) and (c), the "established planning area(s)" language does not apply.
 Rather, the applicant may submit an approved preliminary plat or other approved planning type documents, Public Utility Commission approval documents, Idaho Department of Environmental Quality public drinking water system approval documents, irrigation district and water and sewer district annexation plan, or other official documents which demonstrate a RAFN service area within which the applicant has the authority or obligation to provide water.
+However, Idaho Code § 42-202B(8) establishes that, in order to obtain a municipal water right for RAFN, the municipal provider must have a service area that includes a municipality within the service area.